 Our philosophy is simple: We offer sincere and sound legal counsel.
 We get to know our clients’ goals, understand what led to the breakdown of their marriages, and then develop case-specific strategies to get their families the futures they deserve.
 Then, we follow through.

 To get you the best possible chance at success, the first steps are understanding your goals and collecting the facts of your case.
-Contact the Law Office of Fedor Kozlov, P.C., today at (847) 241-1299 to schedule a consultation with one of our divorce attorneys to evaluate your legal options.
+Contact the Law Office of Fedor Kozlov, P.C., today at (847) 241-1299 to schedule a consultation with one of our Schaumburg divorce lawyers to evaluate your legal options.